misken/obflowsim/docs/devnotes/arch_design.rst

 might overflow to another non-LDRP, but not ideal unit for their PP stay.
 Or, they might stay in C-section recovery until a bed is available.

+We don't need the input file to do everything.
+We need it to be able to express the type of routing logic desired, but it's the actual router object code that can do the detailed modeling of complex routes.
+The modeler can create new routers.

 Patient types and routing
 --------------------------